 Habits for Living 2 Credits Gr.
-9, 10, 11, 12 Course: 9501
+9, 10, 11, 12 Course: 9501 Habits for Living 2 Cieuits 01.
+3, 10, 11, 12 Course, 3301

 This full year course is designed for students with intensive social/communicative and self-regulation challenges to develop personal self-care skills.
 Skills are addressed on an individual basis and utilize intensive visual and communications supports.
 The use of structured real life scenarios, field trips and meaningful projects assist the students in generalizing information into the real world.
 This course also addresses student's self-regulation needs and abilities in preparation for more efficient interaction within the school community and the Greater Nashua Community.